CPNP Nutrition Symposium

 Learning objectives:

-• Review the proposed definition of pediatric refractory constipation
+• Review the medical management of pediatric functional constipation and therapy escalation in refractory constipation

-Continuing Education: CPE credit will be provided for the Nutrition Symposium and select sessions on Saturday afternon during the NASPGHAN programming.
-If you attend all approved sessions, you can earn up to 8.5 credits.
+Continuing Education: CPE credit will be provided for the Nutrition Symposium and select sessions on Saturday afternoon during the NASPGHAN programming.
+If you attend all approved sessions, you can earn up to 8 credits.

 This program is supported in part through grants from: Abbott, Fresenius-Kabi, Kate Farms and Mead Johnson Nutrition.